In This Article

 - Special files – Also referred to as device files, these files represent the physical devices such as printers, flash drives, disks, networks, and others.

-The file type actually indicates the capability of the operating system to distinguish between different types of files such as source files, binary and text files.
+The file type actually indicates the capability of the operating system to distinguish between different types of files such as source files, binary files, and text files.

 The file system also works on the access methods of the files and the ways in which these files are read into memory.
 Usually, the operating systems support a single access method.